Reticulate whipray: Taxonomy and phylogeny

 In 1775, Carsten Niebuhr published Descriptiones animalium - avium, amphibiorum, piscium, insectorum, vermium: quæ in itinere orientali observavit, the work of his late friend, the Swedish naturalist Peter Forsskål.
-Within Forsskål had described Raja sephen, now commonly known as the cowtail stingray, with a spotted variant he called uarnak ورنك, which is the Arabic name stingrays on the Red Sea shores.
-No type specimen was designated.
+Under what Forsskål had described as Raja sephen, now commonly known as the cowtail stingray, was a spotted variant he called uarnak ورنك, which is the Arabic name of stingrays on the Red Sea shores.
+No type specimen was then designated.
 Forsskål's account formed the basis for two subsequent writings that named the spotted ray as a distinct species: Pierre Joseph Bonnaterre's Raia scherit in 1788, and Johann Friedrich Gmelin's Raja uarnak in 1789.
 Although Bonnaterre's name was published first and thus would have had precedence, later authorities have regarded Forsskål's uarnak as the earliest available name even though it was not initially part of a binomial.
 Consequently, modern sources give uarnak as the valid specific epithet and either Gmelin or Forsskål as the species authority.
 In 1837, Johannes Peter Müller and Friedrich Gustav Jakob Henle included the reticulate whipray in the newly created genus Himantura; David Starr Jordan and Barton Warren Evermann made it the type species in 1896.
+In the absence of an original type specimen, a neotype from the Jeddah region in the Red Sea was designated along with the diagnostic features that definitely enable researchers to distinguish Himantura uarnak from its close relatives.

 The reticulate whipray is closely related to H. undulata, H. leoparda as well as the recently described H. tutul (previously confused with H. leoparda) and H. australis.
 All five species are very similar in size and shape, and their colour patterns may overlap to some extent, resulting in a long history of taxonomic confusion that only recently has begun to be untangled.
 In 2004, Mabel Manjaji designated as the 'uarnak' species complex a group of genetically unrelated species including H. fai, H. gerrardi, H. jenkinsii, H. leoparda, H. toshi, H. uarnak, and H. undulata, plus three more undescribed species.
-While species within this complex may reside in overlapping geographical ranges and habitats, the chance of hybridization between species would be a rare phenomenon.
+While species within this complex may reside in overlapping geographical ranges and habitats, hybridization between species is at most a very rare occurrence.
 The best approach for identifying individuals within this complex has been advised for use of the universal COI barcode.

 More recently, genera in the stingray family Dasyatidae were redefined based on molecular phylogenetics.
 Species previously under Himantura now belong to separate genera.
 The reticulate whipray itself varies in appearance throughout its range, and further taxonomic comparisons are required to determine whether its spotted and reticulated color morphs in fact represent different species.
 Alternate common names for this ray include the honeycomb ray, coachwhip ray, leopard stingray, longtail stingray, and marbled stingray; some of these names are shared by other, similar species.